Shaance/minesweeper/README.md

-# CLI Minesweeper
+# Minesweeper

 ## Context

-Small project written in TypeScript that was originally asked as an interview question.
+The CLI minesweeper project was originally asked as an interview question.
 Found it interesting to put it on GitHub as coding this game was actually pretty fun!
-(Even though I failed 🤫)
+(Even though I failed 🤫).
+Then wanted to try out Svelte framework so created a web app out from it.
+You can still find the original CLI version version here <https://github.com/Shaance/minesweeper/releases/tag/v1.0.0>

 ## Setup

+If you have to use Docker simply run `docker-compose up` from the root of the repository and connect to `localhost:5000`.
+Else follow the instructions below:

 1. Install nvm if you do not have it already: <https://github.com/nvm-sh/nvm>
 2. In the root of the repository run `nvm use`, if the required node version is not installed please follow the instructions to install it
 3. Once the required node version is installed, run `npm i` to install dependencies
 4. Run `npm run build` to transpile TS to JS
-5. (optional) Run `node lib/index.js -h` to get help on the different args
-6. Run `node lib/index.js [-option] [arg]`
+5. Run `npm start` and connect to `localhost:5000`

 ## How to launch tests